isomerpages/moe-ast-elis/_learning-opportunities/KP and TL Growth Programmes/Teacher Work Attachment@ELIS.md

 <ul data-tight="true" class="tight">
 <li>
 <p>reflecting on and identifying your own learning directions and areas for
-growth as a KP, TL or Teacher of EL, Literature and/or GP;</p>
+growth as a KP, TL or teacher of EL, Literature and/or GP;</p>
 </li>
 <li>
 <p>observing PMTTs and MTTs in their various areas of work to inquire into